NguyenDK2247/NguyenDK2247/README.md

 ## Featured Projects

 - 🍽️ **The Healthy Plate Quest** - this is the crown jewel of all my projects, done all by myself for my Bachelor's thesis on the effects of gamification, behavioral science and LLM on university students' healthy eating habits
+- 🤖 **AI Suite** - a full-stack personal AI agent web app with weather, currency, and translation services, powered by LLaMA 3.3, Spring Boot, and a custom RAG pipeline using ChromaDB and Ollama
 - 📱 **Android Utility Companion** - this is a side project consisting of random showcasing functions for my mobile app using Kotlin and Android Studio as the IDE
-- 🎮 **Minesweeper** - a Python game with a graphical interface and score tracking, also my first ever attempt at a Python-run program with game mechanics

 ---